-- D4.16.1 Feedback shall be obtained from associated Clinical Programs and Collection Facilities. - D4.17 The Processing Facility Director or designee shall review the Quality Management activities with representatives in key positions in all elements of the cellular therapy program, at a minimum, quarterly. - D4.17.1 Meetings should have defined attendees, documented minutes, and assigned actions. - D4.17.2 Key performance data and review findings shall be reported to staff. - D4.17.3 The Processing Facility Director or designee shall not have oversight of his/her own work if this person also performs other tasks in the Processing Facility. - D4.18 The Processing Facility Director or designee shall annually review the effectiveness of the Quality Management Program. - D4.18.1 The annual report and documentation of the review findings shall be made available to key personnel, the Clinical Program Director, and the Collection Facility Director.
+- D4.17 The Processing Facility Director shall review the quality management activities with representatives in key positions in all elements of the cellular therapy program, at a minimum, quarterly. - D4.17.1 Meetings shall have defined attendees, documented minutes, and assigned actions. - D4.17.2 Performance data and review findings shall be reported to key positions and staff. - D4.17.3 The Processing Facility Director shall not have oversight of his/her own work if this person also performs other tasks in the Processing Facility. - D4.18 The Processing Facility Director shall annually review the effectiveness of the Quality Management Program. - D4.18.1 The annual report and documentation of the review findings shall be made available to key personnel, the Clinical Program Director, the Collection Facility Director, and staff of the program.